 Module III.
 Implementation, Self-Study, and Scholarship

-When: AY 2017-2018, the first time the course is taught following completion of the G2C FLC Course Redesign Lab
+When: AY 2018-2019 and Fall 2019 the first time the course is taught following completion of the G2C FLC Course Redesign Lab

 Prerequisite: Module II

-- Attendance: Attend the Fall 2018 G2C Faculty Annual Colloquium
+- Attendance: Attend and present posters at the Fall 2018 and Fall 2019 G2C Faculty Annual Colloquiums

 - Participate in the Education Advisory Board Student Success Collaborative Grade First early Alert System.